Welcome to the web page of Tom Zinninger,

 saxophonist and music educator.

-Tom Zinninger has been an active performer and teacher in the Louisville and Cincinnati areas for the past 18 years.
+Originally from Louisville KY, Dr. Thomas Zinninger has worked as an active saxophonist, composer, arranger, and music educator for the past 20 years.
 Equally comfortable in a number of styles, his musical experience has ranged from combo and big band jazz to classical chamber and orchestral music.
-Zinninger's performance credits include the Cincinnati Pops Orchestra, the Cincinnati Chamber Orchestra, the Richmond Symphony Orchestra, the Frank Simon Band, the Chamber Winds of Louisville, the Cincinnati Contemporary Jazz Orchestra, the RL Big Band and the Don Kreckel Orchestra.
-As a soloist, he has premiered new arrangements for the saxophone at the 16th World Saxophone Congress in St. Andrews Scotland as well as the 2012, 2014, and 2017 North American Saxophone Alliance Conferences.
+Zinninger's performance credits include the Cincinnati Pops Orchestra, the Cincinnati Chamber Orchestra, the Richmond Symphony Orchestra, the Kingsville Symphony Orchestra, the Frank Simon Band, the Chamber Winds of Louisville, the Blue Wisp Big Band, and the Cincinnati Contemporary Jazz Orchestra.
+As a soloist, he has premiered new arrangements for the saxophone at the 16th World Saxophone Congress in St. Andrews Scotland, as well as the 2012, 2014, and 2017 North American Saxophone Alliance Conferences.

-Zinninger currently holds a faculty position at Wittenberg University in Springfield, OH where he teaches applied saxophone and directs the jazz ensemble.
-He has also served both as a graduate assistant and on the faculty at the College-Conservatory of Music (CCM) in Cincinnati.
-In addition to saxophone and jazz ensemble, Zinninger has also taught college level courses in jazz improvisation and jazz appreciation.
-He currently maintains a private teaching studio in the Cincinnati area.
+Zinninger is currently the Assistant Professor of Saxophone and Jazz at Texas A&M University-Kingsville.
+His duties include teaching applied saxophone, directing the jazz combo and saxophone chamber ensemble programs, teaching saxophone methods, and teaching courses in jazz improvisation.
+Prior to joining the TAMUK faculty in 2018, he held the Instructor of Saxophone position at Wittenberg University in Springfield, OH where he also directed the jazz ensemble and taught music appreciation.
+Zinninger has also served both as a graduate assistant and on the faculty at the College-Conservatory of Music (CCM) in Cincinnati, OH.
 Zinninger received a Bachelors in Music Education from the University of Louisville, and a Masters of Music in Jazz Studies and Doctorate of Musical Arts in Saxophone Performance from CCM.